Many major construction projects in Wichita expected to last until 2021

 “It ain’t too bad,” Verstynen said.
 “It is an inconvenience but it is going to make it quieter for the traffic.”

-You can track projects on every corner of the state by going to https://kandrive.org/
+You can track projects on every corner of the state by clicking here.